whatsthehubbub/chatengine/README.md

-Run with the command: ``make run`` and go to http://localhost:8000/
+Run with the command: ``make run`` and go to http://localhost:8000/ for a sample conversation.

 Built with [Zurb Foundation](http://foundation.zurb.com).